Now Reading

 Parmesan cheese was already produced in the Middle Ages in the monasteries of the Benedictines and Cistercians, to whom we owe many a delicacy such as the herbal liqueur Chartreuse.

-The ducal heart charter was followed in 1934 by the merger of dairies from the regions of Parma, Reggio Emilia, Modena, parts of Mantua and Bologna to form the Parmesan Consortium.
+The ducal certificate of origin was followed in 1934 by the merger of dairies from the regions of Parma, Reggio Emilia, Modena, parts of Mantua and Bologna to form a Parmesan consortium.

 In 1996 the European recognition as PDO (Protected Designation of Origin) was achieved.
 Parmesan, like Champagne, has been able to successfully demonstrate that the characteristics of cheese production, and thus cheese quality, are tied to a specific place or region and are therefore worthy of protection.